micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 * installed ConfD (with `examples.confd` package) - see `README` from ConfD package
 * installed NSO - see `README` form NSO package
 * `xmlstarlet` (optional) for easier modification of `confd.conf` file (in Ubuntu use `apt-get install xmlstarlet`)
-* build environment (`gcc`, `Makefile`) for ConfD examples (in Ubuntu use `apt-get install build-essential`)
+* build environment (`gcc`, `Makefile`) to build ConfD example (in Ubuntu use `apt-get install build-essential`)

 We will work in the `/tmp` directory.
-This is only optional and feel free to use a different directory with read and write access.
+This is optional.
+Feel free to use any different directory with read and write access.

 To check ConfD and NSO installation, run following commands and check the output.